-Each class is limited to a maximum of 14 students in El Dorado and 10 students in Warren.
-The first (14/10) students who complete the admission process to South Arkansas Community College and the Phlebotomy/EKG Program will be allowed to register for the program courses and pay fees.
+Each class is limited to a maximum of 14 students.
+The first 14 students who complete the admission process to South Arkansas Community College and the Phlebotomy Program will be allowed to register for the program courses and pay fees.
 Positions in the program cannot be held for specific individuals until all Southark admission requirements and program admission requirements are met.
 There will be NO exceptions to this rule.
 If students fail to pay fees by indicated dates, those studetns will be dropped from the program and an alternate student will be allowed to regiser for the vacated positions in the program.

 EXPENSES: In addition to college tuition and fees, students are responsible for purchasing scrubs, leather white shoes, a white lab jacket (long sleeves), a drug screen, and a background check.

 |July 2012 - June 2013||Jan.-Dec.
 2013 - 41